 Other traffic calming devices at roadway crossings include raised crosswalks, pedestrian-activated flashers, speed feedback, Rectangular Rapid Flashing Beacons (RRFBs) and speed humps.
 Speed humps and speed feedback signage help slow the speed of oncoming vehicle traffic before reaching a key crosswalk.
-Raised crosswalks and pedestrian-activated flashers help improve the visibility of pedestrians at uncontrolled crossings and reinforce the pedestrian activated warning devices mounted adjacent to the roadway.
+Raised crosswalks and pedestrian-activated flashers help improve the visibility of pedestrians at uncontrolled crossings and reinforce the pedestrian's right-of-way.
+RRFBs are pedestrian activated warning devices mounted adjacent to the roadway.
 The beacon lights are rectangular LED lights installed below a pedestrian crosswalk sign that flash in an alternating pattern when activated.
 The beacon is dark when not activated.
 RRFBs act as a supplement to pedestrian crossing signs and crosswalks, especially on roads with higher speed limits and mid-block crossings.